 From humble beginnings as data collectors, APIs are now evolving to spearhead data-driven applications.
 They are becoming the interface for data exchange.
 In some cases, APIs are the custodians of data for a larger social purpose.

-- Crowdsourced APIs: For long, APIs were designed to work with an organization’s internal data.
+- Crowdsourced APIs: For a long time, APIs were designed to work with an organization’s internal data.
 However, some use cases, such as training a machine learning model, rely on a vast and diverse external data corpus.
 A better approach is to adopt crowdsourcing tactics to let the API consumers contribute data in such cases.
 This approach also helps in sharing data through APIs for the public good.
 This trend is emerging in 2020 concerning Covid-19.
-Several universities, non-profit organizations, and individuals have launched COVID-19 related APIs to provide pandemic related analytics, statistical data, country-wise reports, and other research findings.
+Several universities, non-profit organizations, and individuals have launched COVID-19 related APIs to provide pandemic-related analytics, statistical data, country-wise reports, and other research findings.

 - Inter Technology Integration: APIs have a larger purpose in unifying digital transformation initiatives across an enterprise.
 They play a critical role while integrating disparate systems supporting different technologies.
 For instance, APIs play a significant role in tying together the various steps in an RPA (Robotic Process Automation) driven process automation.
 APIs also play a part in integrating hardware assets, with the help of IoT.
 Similarly, APIs are aiding artificial intelligence systems by becoming the bridge between the human and machines.
 The adoption of newer technologies and architecture patterns beneath the APIs makes all this possible.
 Such integrations will continue to evolve for other emerging technologies, such as Blockchain, Web3.0, and beyond.